Author: adrensf

 However, what is the reality for all those other professional athletes?
 The ones who aren’t on ESPN every week or making the headlines of various magazines and social media sites?
 Are they even considered professional athletes; you’ve got to be making the big money to be considered a Pro right?

 This was one of the prominent questions that ran through my mind for the last 3 years and even still today.
-Questioning if the sweat, extra work, sacrifice of social life and financial brigit-soccer1stability was worth it.
+Questioning if the sweat, extra work, sacrifice of social life and financial stability was worth it.
 I was never going to be on major sports channels with my games being broadcast live, I was not going to be paid hundreds of thousands of dollars, let alone an annual salary.
 I was not going to have the option of playing near my hometown in front of family and friends, or to even make weekend trips to friends’ weddings or family events.
 So why?
 Why did I continually work my body, mind, and heart to continue playing soccer?
 Doesn’t seem worth it for all the things I had to give up or miss out on.
 Fortunately enough, the love and passion for the game continually motivated me and forced my mind out of a progressive pessimistic tornado.
 There is a choice just about any athlete has to make: Is the sacrifice, the pain, the sweat, the tears, the ups and downs… worth the satisfaction of reaching a goal?
 Is it worth the grind in hopes of holding up that trophy, getting a contract renewal, seeing the young girls attending every game absolutely idolizing every move you make, or the simple knowledge that you made a difference in a teammate or coaches life because of a simple encouraging statement?

 The answer… ABSOLUTELY!